Comment on page

-The walled gardens of the Web 2.0 era are being reproduced in the physical world through IoT networks like Google Home, Facebook Portal, and Alexa.
+The walled gardens characteristic of tech giants are being reproduced in the physical world through IoT networks like Google Home, Facebook Portal, and Alexa.
+Vehicles are the largest and most important category of connected devices.

-This model has proven it delivers value to corporations first and users second (if at all):
+This model has proven to deliver value to corporations first and users second (if at all).
+Apps and services can only be built by a handful of companies with existing access.

-Instead of a rich ecosystem of composable building blocks and applications built by any developers, we have silos that can’t interact without brittle, rent-seeking intermediaries.
-Violations of privacy, security, and interoperability guarantees show that incentives are not aligned between equipment manufacturers (OEMs), regulators, and the public.
+Instead of a rich, open ecosystem of composable building blocks, we have silos that can’t interact without brittle, rent-seeking intermediaries.
+Violations of privacy, security, and interoperability guarantees show that incentives are not aligned between equipment manufacturers (OEMs), regulators, and most importantly, the drivers and fleet owners.

 Freedom of mobility will be compromised if autonomous and electric vehicles are deployed at scale using this outdated model.
 Fortunately there is a better way.

-An entire generation of people have now grown up with tech like Bitcoin & Ethereum—everything is open by default, the rules of the system are public, and anyone can start building without asking a corporation for permission.
+An entire generation has grown up with Bitcoin & Ethereum—everything is open by default, the rules of the system are public, and anyone can start building without asking a corporation for permission.

-Now that these Web3 technologies and communities have matured to the point where they’re controlling trillions of dollars in digital assets, it’s time to plug them into the physical world.
+Now that these Web3 technologies and communities have matured to global scale, it’s time to plug them into the physical world and realize their benefits beyond financial applications.

 Users own & delegate access to connected devices, so they work for their owners, not the companies that built them;